Achievable logoAchievable logo

 Long account equity

-First, let’s establish the formula to calculate equity in a long account:
+First, here’s the formula for equity in a long margin account:

 An investor purchases 100 shares of ABC stock at $50 in their newly-opened margin account and deposits their Regulation T requirement.